How to Reset Windows 7 Password (10/ 8/ Vista/ XP/ 2012/ 2008/ 2003...)

 Step 2: Configure BIOS Setup to boot from the disc

-Simply restart your computer, press F2, F10 or Delete key to enter BIOS Setup as soon as you see the message "...enter SETUP".
+Simply restart your computer, press F2, F10 or Delete key to enter BIOS Setup as soon as you see the message "Press [key] to ...enter SETUP".

 Note 1: The key pressed to enter BIOS may be different based on different manufacturers, but F2, F10 or Delete are the most common used keys.
-More information please check out The key or keys combination used to enter BIOS based on different brands of PC.
+More information please check out the list of computer brands with BIOS key.

 Note 2: The message for entering BIOS varies greatly from computer to computer, here are some common ways you might see this BIOS access message: